-We encourage all pupils at Gresham’s to be outward looking and to contribute to the community they find themselves in, whether local or global.
-Our community outreach scheme encourage students to share skills in the community while undertaking new responsibilities and developing leadership skills.
+We encourage all pupils at Gresham’s to be outward looking and to contribute to the community they find themselves in, both local and global.
+Our community outreach scheme encourages students to share skills in the community while undertaking new responsibilities and developing leadership skills.

-Every Friday afternoon around 100 students participate in a wide range of activities.
-Students can make a positive impact to their local community, the environment, and support charities through fundraising events.
-For some this is an opportunity to complete the Community Action and Service (CAS) aspect of the International Baccalaureate.
+Every Friday, afternoon around 100 Senior School pupils participate in a wide range of activities.
+Pupils can make a positive impact to their local community, the environment, and support charities through fundraising events.
+For some, this is an opportunity to complete the Community Action and Service (CAS) aspect of the International Baccalaureate.

-Here are some of our projects that students are currently involved with:
+Here are some of our projects that our pupils are currently involved with:

 The school supports a number of charities at the local, national and international level through both fundraising and volunteering opportunities.
 We seek to build links between the pupils and the communities they are part, to understand the challenges charities and NGOs face, whilst also providing opportunities for leadership and collaboration.
 Whole school charity events take place throughout the year with students selecting a different charity, usually one that works with children, to support and organise fundraising events.
 In addition we have a longstanding connection with Olpalagilagi School in Kenya and Amnesty International.

 Charitable events are coordinated by the Senior School Charity Committee, which has in turn been supported by the Charity Co-ordinator, our Chaplain, Jack Branford.
 The emphasis has been on supporting small local charities to ensure that the Gresham’s community can see the impact of its fundraising.

 For the academic year 2021/22, Gresham’s are supporting the Holt Youth Project, a local charity which aims to provide a safe environment for young people to meet and socialise with the minimum of supervision, building their social communication skills and promoting ownership.